 The best way to identify the right web builder for your needs is to do some comparison shopping.
 We've broken down the basics from some of the top web builders out there today, all of which partner with Google Domains.

 Google Sites Google offers a free web builder, Google Sites.
 It mirrors the tools and technology used by Google Docs, Sheets and Slides to make it simple to create, share and manage a basic site.

 Blogger Blogger is a free tool offered by Google for creating blogs, which often double as simple sites.
 It offers basic tools and easy-to-use templates to get started.
 You can also post directly to Blogger from Google Docs.

-Squarespace Squarespace is a design-oriented web builder that provides sleek and sophisticated templates, drag-and-drop editing tools, and mobile responsiveness (aka optimization) for building websites, portfolios and online stores that adapt to any device.
+Squarespace Squarespace is a design-oriented web builder that provides sleek and sophisticated templates, drag-and-drop editing tools and mobile responsiveness (aka optimisation) for building websites, portfolios and online stores that adapt to any device.

 Weebly Weebly is a drag-and-drop web builder that offers professional templates and integrated e-commerce and marketing for websites, online stores and blogs – no experience required.

 Wix Wix is a popular web builder that offers a free basic plan, over 500 templates and adds new tools and features regularly.
 It also includes an artificial design intelligence (ADI) tool that helps you build your site.

 WordPress What began as a blog builder has now expanded into a website builder, offering simple tools to create and maintain your online brand, business, blog or portfolio.
 WordPress sites can be hosted independently or through Bluehost, which offers simple setup.

 Shopify Shopify is an e-commerce platform focused on making it easy to create and run your own online shop using shop front themes; it supports 1,500 apps and offers 24/7 support.